kanor-c7s/kanor_ocr/README.md

 An XML-TEI edition of *Li Histoire de Kanor et ses frere* has been coded and is available in `xml_tei/jns.47.jns8386.c7s-fro7.xml`

-A comprehensive guide to this edition can be found in `ODD/ODD-c7s-fro7.pdf`.
-The edition is also accessible online: [https://kanor-c7s.github.io/index.html](url)
+A guide to this edition can be found in `kanor_xml_tei/ODD-c7s-fro7.pdf`

+An online edition is also available at [https://kanor-c7s.github.io/index.html](url)